HardwareTeams/standard-driver-project/standard.md

     | TEMP_CFG_REG  | TEMP_CFG_REG  |
     | 0 register  | r0_register  |

-7. Bit field names shall be defined in the header file and match datasheet name **exactly** (i.e. case sensitive).
-If there are spaces in the bit field name they shall be replaced with underscore `_`
+7. Bit field names shall be defined in the header file as a macro.
+The macro shall match the datasheet name **exactly** (i.e. case sensitive).
+If there are spaces in the bit field name they shall be replaced with underscore `_`.
+The macro should allow the user to pass the value the bit field should be set to so it can be used as follows:
+      - `nau8822_spi_write(Power_Management_1, DCBUFEN(1) | AUX1MXEN(1) | REFIMP(3) )`